 |Master of Applied Human Nutrition||Wine|

 Where can I and my guests park on campus?

+Parking on campus is free during convocation.
 Guests should arrive at least 30 minutes prior to the start of the ceremony if they wish to park on campus.
-Campus Security will be on duty to direct traffic to the nearest parking area.
+Campus Security will be directing traffic to the nearest parking area.

 How can I arrange to have my parchment framed?

 Earning your credential was a lot of hard work.
 Now it’s time to showcase your achievement!
 Proudly display your parchment by having it professionally framed and highlighted by a blue mat tastefully in-printed with the Mount Saint Vincent University logo.
 All frames are high quality, Canadian made with acid free mats.

 Frames are sold on site at the Margaret Norrie McCain Centre Atrium on the days of convocation.

 Have any Questions?
 Contact the Alumni Relations Office via email at email@example.com